Everything You Need to Know About Raising Pet Turkeys

 Turkey Bedding

 If your hens will be laying eggs and raising young turkeys, you will need to be prepared for the care of their babies.
-This means having a heat lamp in the turkey shed to keep the newly hatched babies warm at least 100 degrees Fahrenheit.
+This means having a heat lamp in the turkey shed to keep the newly hatched babies at a temperature between 95°F and 100°F (35°C to 38°C).
 Expect to keep the area heated for at least the first six weeks of their life, unless you live in a colder climate.

 Your lamp also needs to be situated so that the birds can move around and away from the heat if they get too hot.
 You will find that young turkeys are far needier than other types of poultry and will need training to understand where to eat, where to drink, and where to go outside.
 While they can be a lot of work, they're also known for being affectionate and almost puppy-like.